AlanCunningham/krpc-scripts/README.md

 pip install -r requirements.txt
 ```

-# Running the orbit script
+# Running the scripts
-The orbit script makes the following assumptions:
-- The first stage uses solid fuel boosters
-- There's enough fuel available to get into orbit
-- The stages are in the following order:
-    - Solid boosters
-    - Decouple & boost liquid fuel

-Running the orbit.py script directly will launch the two-stage rocket into orbit.
+Running the orbit.py script directly will launch your rocket into orbit.
 ```
 (venv) $ python orbit.py
 ```